Compliance Wiki

 Trace on-chain fund flows: Use blockchain explorers (Etherscan, Tronscan) to track where funds were moved and whether they reached exchange hot wallets.

 Can assets be recovered?
 It depends on whether funds have reached regulated exchange hot wallets — if the scammers haven't fully withdrawn or laundered through mixers, there is a critical interception window.
-Delta & Capital uses enterprise-grade on-chain tracing tools to rapidly map fund flows, locate scammer deposit addresses across exchanges, and produce forensic tracing reports to support judicial authorities filings and coordinate emergency asset freezes with exchanges and law enforcement, maximizing recovery potential.
+Delta & Capital may use publicly verifiable on-chain data to map fund flows, identify possible platform deposit nodes, and prepare technical materials for independent review by partner counsel, platforms, or competent authorities.

 View Stolen Asset Recovery Service →